Roman Rosen

-Baron Roman Romanovich Rosen (Рома́н Рома́нович Ро́зен; February 24, 1847, Reval – December 31, 1921, New York) was a diplomat in the service of the Russian Empire.
+Baron Roman Romanovich Rosen (Роман Романович Розен; February 24, 1847 – December 31, 1921) was a diplomat in the service of the Russian Empire.

 Biography

 Rosen was from a Baltic German nobility (with a Swedish title, obtained when Livonia and Pomerania were Swedish territories) that included musicians and military leaders.
 One of his ancestors, another Baron Rosen, won distinction in command of the Astrakhanskii Cuirassier Regiment at the Battle of Borodino on September 7, 1812, for which he was noted in the official battlefield report to General Barclay de Tolly.

 A Washington Post article dated July 5, 1905 claimed that "Baron Rosen is of Swedish ancestry, his forebears having followed Swedish King Gustavus Adolphus in his invasion of Russia and settled there.
 He was chargé d'affaires at Tokyo and later at Washington, and was acting in a judicial capacity as the mouthpiece of an international tribunal that was regarded as discourteous to Japan. ...
 As judicial minister, he reformed the judicial system of Siberia."
 Actually, the family was originally from Bohemia (Habsburg territory) and included one Marshal of France and one Austrian Field-Marshal.
 Rosen’s mother was a Georgian, Elizabeth Sulkhanishvili.